 Next, weigh out the baking soda and citric acid into a large glass or ceramic bowl.
 Use a whisk to mix the ingredients together until they are evenly combined throughout.

 Now pour the liquid ingredients into the dry ingredients, slowly mixing as you go.
+You want the consistency to be like wet sand.
+Start with 1.5 oz. of liquid, then work your way up as needed.
 Mix thoroughly then use your hands, a meat baller or a bath bomb mold to form your shower steamers.

 If using a round bath bomb mold, loosely pile the ingredients into each half of the mold.
 Then lightly pack.
 Follow with additional mixed ingredients, lightly tap down, then firmly press both sides of the bath bomb mold together.
 Then unmold your DIY shower steamers.